-1992 44th Primetime Emmy Awards (FOX, August 30)

-- Dennis Miller hosts from Pasadena Civic Auditorium. - Television Academy consolidates Outstanding Guest Actor/Actress in a Drama and Comedy Series into the Outstanding Lead Actor/Actress categories eliminating two award categories and allowing guest stars to participate in the televised portion of the awards rather than in the non-televised Creative Arts presentation. - Worldwide viewership grows to more than 300 million people in 30 countries including Russia and Japan for the first time.

-- Angela Lansbury hosts from Pasadena Civic Auditorium. - After six consecutive years of Emmy telecasts on FOX the show is up for renewal.
+- 1992 44th Primetime Emmy Awards (FOX, August 30) - Dennis Miller hosts from Pasadena Civic Auditorium. - "Murphy Brown" receives the Emmy for Outstanding Comedy Series after Vice President Dan Quayle publicly criticizes the fictitious character for having a baby out of wedlock. - Television Academy consolidates Outstanding Guest Actor/Actress in a Drama and Comedy Series into the Outstanding Lead Actor/Actress categories eliminating two award categories and allowing guest stars to participate in the televised portion of the awards rather than in the non-televised Creative Arts presentation. - Worldwide viewership grows to more than 300 million people in 30 countries including Russia and Japan for the first time. - 1993 45th Primetime Emmy Awards (ABC, September 19) - Angela Lansbury hosts from Pasadena Civic Auditorium. - After six consecutive years of Emmy telecasts on FOX the show is up for renewal.
 Television Academy leaders and executives from all four networks agree that show should be shared.
 But the licensing fee can't be agreed upon; Television Academy rejects rotating bid and gives the show to ABC for the next three years.
 Boycott by other three networks declared. - Television Academy leadership finally permits the cartoon hit "The Simpsons" to enter the competition for Best Comedy Series, but it isn't nominated. - HBO's "The Larry Sanders Show" becomes the first cable program ever nominated for Best Comedy Series. - HBO ties with ABC with 55 nominations.
-HBO wins 17 awards most for any network. - Betty Thomas becomes the first woman to receive a Directing Emmy for the HBO comedy "Dream On." - 27 awards are given out single presenters are used instead of twosomes and no song and dance numbers.

-- Patricia Richardson and Ellen DeGeneres co-host from Pasadena Civic Auditorium. - Rival networks drop boycott when ABC nixes its exclusive broadcast contract. - Television Academy confirms a new deal to rotate the Primetime Emmys among all four networks. - "NYPD Blue" enters with 26 nominations.

-1995 47th Primetime Emmy Awards (FOX, September 10)

-- Jason Alexander and Cybill Shepherd host from Pasadena Civic Auditorium. - UPN and The WB emerge as two more broadcast networks. - Television Academy rewords its bylaws to honor programming carried on new distribution formats. - "ER" enters with 23 nominations. - New rules changes govern awards judging in two top categories.
-Nominees for Outstanding Comedy and Drama series now submit eight episodes to four different judging panels, instead of only one-two sample episodes to one panel.
+HBO wins 17 awards most for any network. - Betty Thomas becomes the first woman to receive a Directing Emmy for the HBO comedy "Dream On." - 27 awards are given out single presenters are used instead of twosomes and no song and dance numbers. - 1994 46th Primetime Emmy Awards (ABC, September 11) - Patricia Richardson and Ellen DeGeneres co-host from Pasadena Civic Auditorium. - Rival networks drop boycott when ABC nixes its exclusive broadcast contract. - Television Academy confirms a new deal to rotate the Primetime Emmys among all four networks. - "NYPD Blue" enters with 26 nominations. - 1995 47th Primetime Emmy Awards (FOX, September 10) - Jason Alexander and Cybill Shepherd host from Pasadena Civic Auditorium. - UPN and The WB emerge as two more broadcast networks. - Television Academy rewords its bylaws to honor programming carried on new distribution formats. - "ER" enters with 23 nominations. - New rules changes govern awards judging in two top categories.
+Nominees for Outstanding Comedy and Drama series now submit eight episodes to four different judging panels, instead of only one-wo sample episodes to one panel.